 Term.
 The term of this Lease shall be for one (1) year, starting on the ______ day of ______________, 2021 (“Commencement Date”).

 Rent.
 Tenant shall pay “Rent” to Landlord, an amount equal to Three Thousand and No/100 Dollars ($3,000.00) per year due in full at the signing of this lease agreement.
 Tenant’s shall not have any right of occupancy or possession of the Slip, until such time as Rent is paid in full.
+Electric and water are connected to the dock and the cost of use is included in the rental payment.
+Landlord may make improvements to the dock and slip from time to time and rents may increase commensurate with said improvements.

 Insurance.
 Tenant represents and warrants that the Declaration or Certificate of Insurance attached to this Lease is currently in full force and shall continue in force throughout the term of